deeperdolphin/papers/EGR.md

 ### Abstract

 We propose *Entanglement‑Gauge Reality* (EGR): a microscopic theory in which (i) the Universe grows as a stochastic causal graph, (ii) every vertex carries a large‑$N$ gauged qudit algebra, (iii) quantum‑error‑correcting stabilisers project the global Hilbert space onto a logical code sub‑space, and (iv) classical spacetime geometry arises from coarse‑grained entanglement density.
 Fluctuations of link variables define a rank‑two gauge potential whose low‑energy action reduces to the teleparallel equivalent of General Relativity.
-Standard‑Model fields appear as boundary edge modes of the same gauge symmetry, ultraviolet divergences are controlled by a \(1/N\) expansion that realises asymptotic safety, the Bekenstein–Hawking area law counts logical qubits, and dark energy is identified with a universal “entanglement pressure.”
-We summarise the entire framework in a minimal set of equations and outline numerical procedures that confirm (i) a 4 → 2 spectral‑dimension flow, (ii) the expected \(d_{\text{code}} \propto N^{1/2}\) distance scaling for a \(U(N)\) hyper‑graph‑product code, and (iii) the emergence of three chiral families from a genus‑3 boundary Dirac spectrum.
+Standard‑Model fields appear as boundary edge modes of the same gauge symmetry, ultraviolet divergences are controlled by a $(1/N)$ expansion that realises asymptotic safety, the Bekenstein–Hawking area law counts logical qubits, and dark energy is identified with a universal "entanglement pressure."
+We summarise the entire framework in a minimal set of equations and outline numerical procedures that confirm (i) a 4 → 2 spectral‑dimension flow, (ii) the expected $d_{\text{code}} \propto N^{1/2}$ distance scaling for a $U(N)$ hyper‑graph‑product code, and (iii) the emergence of three chiral families from a genus‑3 boundary Dirac spectrum.

 ---